 This agency is responsible for collecting the service fee for visa applications and other supporting documents.
 So, the NVC will also notify you when you should send the payments corresponding to the immigrant visa (fee bills) and other details.

 5. Attend the appointment

-Any change of address, change of marital status or attain the age of majority (21 years), must be reported to the National Visa Center.
+Any change of address, marital status or reaching the age of majority (21 years), must be reported to the National Visa Center.
 Remember that these changes may affect visa availability or beneficiary eligibility.

 7. Obtaining the visa

 When the beneficiary receives an immigrant visa, he will receive an information package (visa package) from the hands of a consular officer.
 This should not be open.
 The person must pay the USCIS Immigrant fee to generate the Green Card.

 The recommendation is to pay the fee after receiving the visa package but before traveling to the United States.

 When you arrive to the U.S.A you must deliver the visa package to the CBP officer at the port of entry.
 This officer from the Customs and Border Protection Service will examine you and determine if you are admitted as a permanent resident in the United States.

 With this last step you will already obtain permanent resident status.